KITESURF INSTRUCTOR: 4 MYTHS TO DISPEL

 “Choose a job you love, and you will never have to work a day in your life”, said Confucio.
 Do you agree?

-I only party agree about it.
+I agree only in part with this.
 It’s certainly more pleasant do what you love, but it doesn’t remove the stress and concerns inherent of any job.

 If you are looking for a dream job, I wish you luck.
 We have to be realistic and admit that in every aspect of life there are pros and cons, and so at work.
 But those issues depends on our own way of thinking and living, so any work can adapt better to any specific person.